awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `accessPointId`
 Type: String
 Required: No
 The access point ID to use\.
-If an access point is specified, the root directory value will be relative to the directory set for the access point\.
-If specified, transit encryption must be enabled in the `EFSVolumeConfiguration`\.
+If an access point is specified, the root directory value in the `efsVolumeConfiguration` must either be omitted or set to `/` which will enforce the path set on the EFS access point\.
+If an access point is used, transit encryption must be enabled in the `EFSVolumeConfiguration`\.
 For more information, see [Working with Amazon EFS Access Points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) in the *Amazon Elastic File System User Guide*\.
 `iam`
 Type: String
 Valid values: `ENABLED` \| `DISABLED`